jurmy24/jurmy24/README.md

 Welcome to my GitHub!
 I'm a student of Industrial Engineering and Management at the KTH Royal Institute of Technology, in Stockholm, currently pursuing my Master of Science in Machine Learning.
 I'm also studying a Bachelors degree in Mechanical Engineering to complement my digital skills with a more hands-on counterpart.

+By the way, a lot of my repositories are private, let me know if you want to hear about them.

 ## Tech Skills
 - 🤖 **Machine Learning**: Proficient in machine learning techniques and algorithms.
 - 💻 **Programming Languages**: Skilled in Python, Swift, and Javascript (though I adapt quickly).